For many, registering a domain name is the start of an exciting business venture, or at the very least an early step to getting a website online.

 Secure your business name at companies house

-If your new domain name isn’t being used for business purposes, or you’ve already registered your company name, you can skip this step.
+If your newly registered domain name isn’t being used for business purposes, or you’ve already registered your company name, you can skip this step.

 You’d think this would be the very first thing any SME does before getting started with a new company, however, during the excitement of coming up with a genius idea that could make you an overnight millionaire, it’s easy to forget these things.